sahilmalhotra0510/io/communities/Communities.md

 # For Local Communities

-The US EPA is creating [new input-output tools](../../community/tools/) for communities pursuing projects involving waste-to-energy, bioproducts, green energy innovations, [farm fresh](../../localsite/info/#show=farmfresh) produce, and local environmental projects.
+The US EPA is creating [input-output tools](../../community/tools/) for communities pursuing projects involving waste-to-energy, bioproducts, green energy innovations, [farm fresh produce](../../localsite/info/#show=farmfresh&state=GA), and local environmental projects.
 Community participants can include a coalition of representatives of diverse interests such as:

 - local government
 - educational institutions